 How is the German Chancellor Elected?

 The Chancellor of Germany is NOT elected directly by the people.
-Instead, people vote for a party, and the party puts forward a candidate for chancellor.
+Instead, people vote for a party, and the party puts forward a candidate for Chancellor.
 The party with the majority in the Bundestag… either alone or in a coalition with another party or parties… wins.
 This is called a personalized proportional representation system.

 Let me explain.

 The Bundestag needs to fill 598 seats.
-Half of those are filled by direct vote, the other half by political party percentage.
+Half of those are filled by direct vote, and the other half by political party percentage.

 How do German citizens vote for their Candidate?